pwrdc/TransdecEnvironment/MANUAL_TESTS.md

 - Go back and click *start*.
 - A scene should open.
 - You should see quickly changing scene views.
+- Press `b` button
-- Click pause in the editor.
+	- It should pause the simulation and display debug screen.
 	- Check if you're inside of the pool, you can see upper water surface and you can recognise that you're under water by camera effects.
+	- You should see a green rectangle around an object.
+	- Verify that the rectangle approximates the area covered by the object on screen.
-	- You should be able to see a target, you can check if an object is a target in academy
+	- Check if the object is a target in academy.
-	- Find target annotation script and activate it, a green box should appear around the target
-	- Click *show sent data* in academy and judge if the values there are correct.
+	- Judge if the floating point values displayed on the screen are correct.
+	- Resume the simulation.
-- Click pause 4 more times and repeat the previous 4 checks
+	- Click `b` 4 more times and repeat the previous checks.
 - Go to step one and select different scene, test for each scene.

 ## Python integration